 - I like shounen feels sometimes, except I don’t care for sports.
 I do care for classical music, however.
 And the anime opens with the International Chopin Competition!

 - The show seems to be going for a pretty traditional shounen structure, with two vastly different boys becoming friends (potentially rivals later?), competitions, and the subject of talent being a very big thing.

-- Ajino-sensei is cool… I love those dark but secretly supportive characters.
-Reminds me of Professor Snape, except Ajino is probably a way better person.
+- Ajino-sensei is cool… I adore those dark but secretly supportive characters.
+Reminds me of Professor Snape, except Ajino is probably a considerably better person.